Nilsty/kube-your-robots/20-kubernetes/readme.md

 - Deploy an nginx container with one kubectl command
   - `kubectl create deployment nginx --image=nginx -n $MY_NAMESPACE`

+- Have a look at the created deployment object in the cluster
+  - `kubectl get deploy -n $MY_NAMESPACE`
+  - `kubectl get deploy -n $MY_NAMESPACE -o wide` for more context
+  - `kubectl get deploy -n $MY_NAMESPACE -o yaml` for full context

 - Check the status of your pods
   - `kubectl get pods -n $MY_NAMESPACE`